 A serious condition and more common than you would think, separation anxiety affects pet dogs of all breeds and sizes.
 One out of every six dogs may suffer from canine separation anxiety.
 Dogs with separation anxiety may panic and suffer from stress when left alone.

 How we interact with our pets largely affects the development of separation anxiety.
-Do you come home from work to your pooch jumping and barking for joy?
-While it's a warmer greeting than the cat who runs in the other direction when you walk in the front door, it's not necessarily all about warm fuzzies.
+Do you come home from work to find your pooch jumping and barking for joy?
+While it's a warmer greeting than the cat who runs in the other direction when you walk in the front door, it's not necessarily a sign of simple joy.
 An overexcited dog jumping all over you when you get home may be an indicator that they have been suffering from anxiety.

 This type of anxiety occurs when your dog is separated from you for periods of time.
 Behaviours will be exhibited when left alone and often just before leaving.
 They may begin to show signs of stress when they see you performing leaving behaviours like putting on your shoes or picking up the keys.

 Signs of separation anxiety prior to leaving may include: